ujjwalguptaofficial/jsstore.docs/content/tutorial/remove.md

 Description: "remove data from a table in indexeddb"
 ---

-You can use Where to filter results.
+`remove` api can be used to remove records from a table. `where` can be used to filter target records.

 #### Sql